The Board of Immigration Appeals’ new BIA Policies Admonished by ABA

 Answer: Yes.

-Prohibit single-member review for reversing an order of an immigration judge to terminate proceedings or grant relief to a non-citizen;
+Prohibit single-member review for reversing an order of an immigration judge to terminate proceedings or grant relief to a non-citizen.

 As the federal courts provide important oversight.